SherG/sherrieg/content/blog/rites-of-fall/index.md

 * My first pair of snows were studded Winterforce 1s (no longer made).
 These were amazing tires.
 I could zip up and down snowy mountains with no problem.
 * Then I tried out studded Nokian Hakkapeliitta 8s.
 Biggest difference was the Nokians are much quieter on asphalt due to the way their studs are designed and cushioned.

 My local shop told me there were shortages of Nokian tires in my size due to supply chain issues.
 So after doing some research online, I decided to switch back to Firestone.
+(The Firestones are also cheaper, so there's that.)

 I ordered the new Firestones from tires-easy.com (via Amazon), got free shipping and the best deal.
 (I had previously ordered the Nokians direct from tires-easy.com and can say they have amazing service).